edHelper.com

 By Toni Lee Robinson

 3 TV took over as the favorite form of amusement.
 U.S. families began the decade with ten and a half million TV sets.
 They cruised into the sixties with forty times that number.
 Week after week, people laughed at sitcoms like I Love Lucy and Ozzie and Harriet.
 They also tuned in to variety shows hosted by the likes of Milton Berle and Ed Sullivan.
-Fifties kids spent more time in front of their TVs than in school.
+'50s kids spent more time in front of their TVs than in school.

 4 The actors people saw on the small screen every week became stars.
 The earliest TV stars appeared on variety shows and in westerns.
 Roy Rogers and Gene Autry made the switch from films and joined James Arness and James Garner in TV westerns.
 Lucille Ball and Desi Arnaz became stars in their weekly sitcom, as did Ricky Nelson and his family.
 Elvis Presley hit the big time with his appearances on TV variety shows.
 Presley's hip-swiveling, sensuous delivery of rock n' roll songs alarmed TV execs, however.
-In a 1957 visit to the Ed Sullivan Show, Elvis was filmed only from the waist up.
+In a 1957 visit to The Ed Sullivan Show, Elvis was filmed only from the waist up.

 5 Television's popularity caused a crisis in the movie business.
 Why go to a stuffy theater?
 You could have hours of top entertainment beamed right into your living room!
 Movie houses closed by the hundreds.
 Then came the hey-day of the drive-in movie.
 Drive-ins had been around since the 1930s.
-In the Fifties, however, people really took to the idea of outdoor theaters.
+In the '50s, however, people really took to the idea of outdoor theaters.
 The number of drive-ins in the U.S. grew from about 1,000 to near 5,000.

 Paragraphs 6 to 14: